patso23/gulp-rev/readme.md

 > Static asset revisioning by appending content hash to filenames
 > `unicorn.css` → `unicorn-d41d8cd98f.css`

+Forked from original gulp-rev, because I needed the lastIndexOf(.) for my needs.

 Make sure to set the files to [never expire](http://developer.yahoo.com/performance/rules.html#expires) for this to have an effect.